silshack/summer2018/_posts/exercises/2018-05-21-turtlepost.md

 title: Embed Turtle Programs into our Class Blog
 ---

-Use the instructions below to submit a post with your Turtlehack embedded into it.
+Use the instructions below to submit a post with your trinket embedded into it.

 ### Sharing your work